 Over the years I’ve discovered that my songwriting can do really good to people and I felt a growing need to do more of that.
 That’s how I got interested in musical therapy and since 2016 I’ve started reading and attending workshops and conferences on the subject.
 It is my ambition to do more professional songwriting on command or in a therapeutic setting.
 Here’s my promotion page on Facebook: Give Us A Song.

-Especially therapeutic songwriting has my focus now.
-I believe there’s a healing power in the process of working together to find the right words and melody for a song about a lost friend or a hidden trauma or maybe a deep rooted anger.
+After more than a year of focusing on therapeutic songwriting, I’ve moved away a bit.
+Now I let it be therapeutic when it happens to be so.
+I still believe there’s a healing power in the process of working together to find the right words and melody for a song about a lost friend or a hidden trauma or maybe a deep rooted anger or impossible desire.
 This could help to process a traumatic experience.
 Because this is about unwanted feelings, I’ve thought to compensate it with the making of a happy song to call up pleasant feelings, which led to the slogan “A Happy Song For A Sad One”.
 The song lyrics will be heavily based on the input of the people involved, so that it really becomes their personal song.

 I’m constantly writing songs these days, often based on what’s happening in my direct environment or news that stays in my mind.
 When I roughly finish a song, I do a quick home recording, just to capture the idea and I publish it to have it out there for myself and for whoever likes it.
 I might also do a tune.
 You’ll find a lot of that material on this website and on my Facebook page and my Youtube channel.